 When using Whole Bean Coffee, it helps to have the right coffee brewing equipment.
 Fortunately, there are a lot of choices and the prices range from very low to crazy high.
 Below are a few of my favorite coffee brewing choices.
 You do not need “professional” grade brewing equipment.
 Professional equipment is made to do a mediocre job for a very long time.
 On the other hand, good residential home brewing equipment often does a much better job for a quarter the price.
 If you need more information on techniques, check out this BLOG POST.
 You can find these recommendations at Walmart, Bed Bath And Beyond, Best Buy, Lowes, Home Depot, Fred Meyer, and hundreds of other home appliance stores.
 I can’t say that all these organizations share my world view, but at least they’re not Amazon or eBay.

 Whole Bean Coffee Grinders

-One of the items in your coffee brewing equipment arsenal is having a good grinder.
+One of the most important items in your coffee brewing equipment arsenal is having a good grinder.
 There are two kinds of whole bean coffee grinders; blade and burr.
-You want a “burr” grinder, (no blades).
-The blade grinders are cheap and they do a lousy job.
-You can spend $40-$100 on a good burr grinder, which produces a very consistent grind.
+You want a “burr grinder, (no blades).
+The blade grinders do a lousy job.
+You can spend $60+ on a good burr grinder, which produces a very consistent grind.
 I’ve had the two electric grinders below for well over 10 years, so don’t hesitate to buy a used one.
 By the way, wait to grind your coffee right before you brew it.
 You can really taste the difference.

 I love this grinder.
-It’s relatively small, does a great job, and best of all it’s quiet.
-Well, as quiet as a grinder can get.
-There’s a fine/course dial and a dial for how many cups.
-I’ve been using this grinder for several years and have had no issues.
+It’s relatively small, does a great job, and best of all it’s a little more quiet than most grinders.
+There’s a fine/course dial and also a dial for how many cups.
+I’ve been using this grinder for about 5 years and have had zero issues.
 If by chance it stops working, you’ve probably left the lid off (been there, done that) or the drawer isn’t pushed all the way in (been there, done that).
 If this exact model number isn’t available, don’t worry about it, just get a Krups that kind of looks like the image here.
 KrupsUSA.com has similar models for $50.